Do I have a work injury claim?

 So I can delay starting a claim right up to the limitation period?

-Some solicitors won’t take on a claim with less than a year to run before the limitation date.
-Others are more flexible and can help up to 6 months or even nearer to the limitation date.
+Solicitors need enough time before the limitation date to gather medical evidence and witness statements.
+Some solicitors won’t take on a claim with less than a year to run before the limitation date, while others may be more flexible and accept cases closer to the 6-month mark.
 It is critical that you don’t delay and seek legal advice as soon after your accident as possible.

 Causation and injury